Fareeth6272/Power-BI-Analytics-Dashboard/README.md

 # HR Analytics Dashboard
-# Objective
+# Problem Statement
-The primary goal of this project is to analyze and visualize HR-related metrics, offering actionable insights into workforce attrition, job satisfaction, and demographic distribution
-# Data Cleaning & Transformation
+Employee attrition poses a significant challenge for organizations, leading to increased hiring costs, loss of talent, and disruptions in productivity.
+Without a clear understanding of the factors driving attrition—such as job roles, age groups, departments, and job satisfaction—HR teams struggle to take targeted actions to retain employees.
+This project aims to analyze HR data to uncover patterns and trends in employee attrition, identify at-risk groups, and provide actionable insights.
+The goal is to help the company develop effective strategies for employee engagement, satisfaction, and retention, ultimately reducing turnover and improving organizational stability.# Data Cleaning & Transformation
 * Handled Missing Values: Used interpolation methods and domain expertise to manage any missing records
 * Standardized Data Types: Ensured consistency in data fields like age, job roles, and attrition rates
 * Calculated Measures: Derived key performance indicators (KPIs) such as attrition rate, active employees, and average employee age using DAX (Data Analysis Expressions)